© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 South Gate is a scheduled monument protected by Cadw under reference GM136.
 View the official record →

-South Gate is a medieval gatehouse located in Wales and recorded in the Cadw Scheduled Ancient Monument register.
+South Gate is a medieval gatehouse located in Wales and designated as a scheduled monument under the care of Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM136.

 South Gate dates from the medieval period, and is classified as a gatehouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 South Gate is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM136.